onefinestay/pylytics/docs/getting-started/introduction.rst

 What is pylytics?
 *****************

-Pylytics is a tool for processing data into a star schema.
+pylytics is a tool for processing data into a star schema.
 The industry term for this is an ETL tool (extract, transform, load).

 * Extract - pull the data from a range of different sources (SQL, flat files, APIs).
 * Transform - clean the data, and prepare it for populating fact and dimension tables.